tramvaj/ebay-search-app/README.md

 - `EBAY_CLIENT_ID`
 - `EBAY_CLIENT_SECRET`
 - `EBAY_ENV` (optional) - `PROD` or `SANDBOX` (defaults to PROD)

+## Vercel config note

+This repo includes a `vercel.json` that is intentionally just `{}`.
+Reason:
+- Older or incorrect function runtime entries can cause a build error like "Function Runtimes must have a valid version"
+- Node is pinned using `package.json` `engines.node` instead

+If you ever see that runtime error again, keep `vercel.json` empty and adjust `engines.node`.

 ## Manual upload workflow (no local git)